TX-2/TX-2-simulator/OVERVIEW.md

 * Signed one's complement types for the TX-2 machine word
 * Signed one's complement types for sub-words
 * Unsigned types for TX-2 words and sub-words
-* Special-purpose signed or unsigned types used by the TX-2 (as filds in the instruction for example).
+* Special-purpose signed or unsigned types used by the TX-2 (as fields in the instruction for example).
 * A representation of the machine instruction suitable for use in the simulator or an assembler.